 While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
 And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out on the Gentiles also.
 For they heard them speak with tongues and magnify God.Acts 10:44-45

-This does not mean that we do not talk about repentance at all.
-We need to prayerfully consider each situation, as each situation will be unique.
-For example, if a person is weighed down by shame, guilt and sin, then talking to them about repentance will help them immensely.
-Remember the purpose is to set the captive free, not weigh them down more which is what the Pharisees did.
-We discuss repentance separately in Repentance 101.
+Peter’s example does not mean that we do not talk about repentance.
+We need to prayerfully consider each situation, as each case will be unique.
+For instance, if a person is weighed down by shame, guilt, and sin, talking to them about repentance will immensely help them.
+Remember, the purpose is to set the captive free, not weigh them down more, which the Pharisees did.
+We discuss this separately in Repentance.

-Remember that Cornelius was a righteous man in the sight of God before he was a new creation, therefore he did not necessarily need to ‘repent’ at that point.
-And that repentance simply means to change your mind.
-In reality he was repenting by deciding (ie changing his mind) to follow Jesus.
+Remember that Cornelius was a righteous man in the sight of God before he was a new creation.
+Therefore he did not necessarily need to ‘repent’ at that point.
+And that repentance means to change your mind.
+In reality, he was repenting by deciding (i.e. changing his mind) to follow Jesus.

-For some people their sins are a huge burden that God wants to remove which is what Jesus preached in His evangelism of a Gentile:
+For some people, their sins are a considerable burden that God wants to remove, which is what Jesus preached in His evangelism of a Gentile:

 4. Jesus’ Biblical Evangelism of a Samaritan

 As we go through Jesus’ evangelism of the Samaritan, we will see a similar biblical message to Peter’s.